COVID-19, hybrid meetings, and the future

 I call it The Reminder.

-In the standard ALTM version, described in Conferences That Work: Creating Events That People Love, the organizers set aside around 30 minutes just before the end of the event, supply each participant with notepaper and an envelope, and ask them to reflect on the changes they would like to make in their lives as a result of the event over the next [3 months/6 months/year/appropriate time period].
+In the standard ALTM version, described in Conferences That Work: Creating Events That People Love, the organizers set aside around 30 minutes just before the end of the event, supply each participant with notepaper and an envelope, and ask them to reflect on the changes they would like to make in their lives as a result of the event over the next [3 months/6 months/year/appropriate period].
 People then write letters to themselves about their changes.
-They put the letters into the supplied envelopes, seal and self-address them, and hand them in.
-After the announced time period, the meeting organizers mail the letters.
+They put the letters into the supplied envelopes, seal and self-address them and hand them in.
+After the announced period, the meeting organizers mail the letters.

 ALTM works because the recipients find value in being reminded of their resolutions after time has passed.
-They can note what they have accomplished, what is yet to be done, and what they may have forgotten but still have energy to pursue.
+They can note what they have accomplished, what is yet to be done, and what they may have forgotten but still have the energy to pursue.

 When I run a Personal Introspective at the end of a peer conference, I often add the ALTM exercise to provide a personal “tickler” reminder of the changes participants decide to make.